Robert Bédard (tennis): Davis Cup

-The following year Canada again opened with a win over the West Indies, this time in Port of Spain and dropping only one set.
-This set up an encounter with the United States in Victoria.
+In the 1956 Davis Cup, Canada again opened with a win over the West Indies, this time in Port of Spain on clay courts, the Canadians' most successful surface, and dropping only one set.
+This set up an encounter with the United States in Victoria, British Columbia, with the Canadian Davis Cup Association again choosing grass courts even though the Canadian players were clay court specialists.
 Fontana was soundly defeated by Ham Richardson to open the tie.
-In the second match, Bédard won the first set against Herb Flam, 6–2, before succumbing to his more accomplished opponent.
-The two Canadians then came back from dropping the first set to go up two sets to one against Ron Holmberg and Barry MacKay in the doubles, only to lose the last two sets, and with it the tie.
+In the second match, Bédard won the first set against Herb Flam, 6–2, before eventually losing the match.
+The two Canadians then came back from dropping the first set to go up two sets to one against Ron Holmberg and Barry MacKay (tennis) in the doubles, only to lose the last two sets, and with it the tie.
 Bédard lost a dead rubber to Richardson in straight sets and Paul Willey gave the Canadians some consolation in winning the fifth match over MacKay.

 In 1957, Canada played just one Cup tie, losing 2–3 to Brazil in Montreal.
 Bédard played the opening match and twice came from a set down against Carlos-Alberto Fernandes only to lose the close fifth set.
 Fontana squared matters in winning the second match over Armando Vieira, also in five sets.
 In the crucial doubles rubber, Fernandes and Viera proved too good, winning in four.
 Fontana then went down in straight sets in the fourth match.

 Canada started the 1958 campaign superbly, playing at home on clay in Toronto, sweeping aside Cuba without conceding more than 4 games in any set.
 At the same venue, the Toronto CS & C Club on clay, they next faced the Americans.
 Canada managed to win just two sets.
 Fontana was soundly beat by MacKay, one, two, and five.
 Bédard played Whitney Reed closer but also went down in straight sets.
 He and Fontana then lost the doubles in straight sets as well.
 The U.S. went on to retake the Cup in the finals from holders Australia.

 The following year after an opening round bye, Canada faced Australia in Montreal in the group final.
 The Canadian Davis Cup Association selected a grass surface to host the tie, although Bédard was a clay specialist.
 The Australians fielded a team featuring three future icons: Roy Emerson, Rod Laver, and Neale Fraser.
 Canada won only two sets in two dead rubbers.
 Fontana lost the first singles match against Emerson.
-Next Bédard lost to Laver.
+Next Bédard lost to Laver, receiving the only foot fault in his career while serving at 5-6 and 15–30 in the first set.
+(The official was a French Canadian.)
 Australia then won the tie by taking the doubles rubber, with Emerson and Fraser defeating Fontana and Bédard.
-In consolation, Bédard and François Godbout took the first sets off of Emerson and Laver in matches 4 and 5 respectively.
+In consolation, Bédard and François Godbout had taken the first sets off of Emerson and Laver in the last two matches.